 The Compensation Committee believes that the incentive compensation plan for Messrs.
-Jones, Booth, Pearce, and Smith appropriately aligns their compensation with the interests of shareholders because:
+Booth, Pearce, Smith, and Ulatowski appropriately aligns their compensation with the interests of shareholders because:

-- annual cash awards will be received only if economic profit increases; - RSU awards will vest only if long-term Adjusted EPS increases over time; - the amount of compensation received from RSU awards will be proportionate to the amount of shareholder wealth created as measured by the share price; and - the RSU awards are long-term in nature, which will incentivize Messrs.
-Jones, Booth, Pearce, and Smith to take actions that will benefit shareholders longer-term.
+- annual cash awards will be received only if economic profit increases; - the increase in reported 2018 economic profit related to the enactment of the 2017 Tax Act impacts annual cash awards over a longer term; - RSU awards will vest only if long-term Adjusted EPS increases over time; - the amount of compensation received from RSU awards will be proportionate to the amount of shareholder wealth created as measured by the share price; and - the RSU awards are long-term in nature, which will incentivize Messrs.
+Booth, Pearce, Smith, and Ulatowski to take actions that will benefit shareholders longer-term.

 The allocation between cash and equity compensation, and between short- and long-term incentives, was determined based on the discretion of the Compensation Committee.
 The ultimate allocation will depend on our future performance and future changes in our share price.
 If vesting targets are achieved, it is likely that a substantial percentage of the amount realized will be from long-term, equity-based incentives, which is consistent with the philosophy of the Compensation Committee that executive compensation should be linked to long-term shareholder value.
 Since substantial portions of the amounts to be realized by Messrs.
-Jones, Booth, Pearce, and Smith will be restricted until 2023, the Compensation Committee believes this plan creates an incentive for Messrs.
-Jones, Booth, Pearce, and Smith to take actions and make decisions that will benefit us over a long-term time period.
+Booth, Pearce, Smith, and Ulatowski will be restricted until 2023, the Compensation Committee believes this plan creates an incentive for Messrs.
+Booth, Pearce, Smith, and Ulatowski to take actions and make decisions that will benefit us over a long-term time period.
 Such incentives are believed to be appropriate given the nature of the duties and responsibilities assigned to these executive officers.